kyouryuukunn/renpy-ActionEditor3/README.md

  * ActionEditor Can't get colormatrix property.
  * Skipping animations may not work when those include the tags which are already shown and have loop animations.

+ How to add desired properties to the editor.
+ Add the names of the properties you want to add to props_set, sort_order_list and transform_props or camera_props in ActionEditor_config.rpy.
+If the type of the property you want to add is int or float, add it to force_float, force_wide_range, or force_plus as needed. if it is a boolean value, add it to boolean_props.
+If it is not one of those, add it to any_props where any type can be entered.
+Please note that error checking is not available when using this function, so please be careful about the order of input.

+ For tuples and other properties with multiple values, you can use props_groups where key is the property name and value is tuple of each element name, so that they can be edited individually.
+Also set generate_groups_clipboard and generate_groups_value to combine individual values into one.

  Image Viewer
 ================
  Showing defined images and filtering that by tag and atrribute.